stemey/baucis/README.md

 David Rijckaert - Philemon and Baucis Giving Hospitality to Jupiter and Mercury

 Like Baucis and Philemon of old, this library provides REST to the weary traveler.
-Automatically creates REST services from Mongoose models:
+Automatically creates REST services from Mongoose schemata:

     var Vegetable = new Schema({
       name: String
     });

     Vegetable.metadata({
-      singular: 'vegetable',
+      singular: 'vegetable'
-      plural: 'vegetables'
     });

     var app = express.createServer();